The New White Collar Exemptions: The Final Rule, (an exception), and the Possible Consequences

 Well, that’s just lower than a snake’s belly in a wagon rut!

-Posted on July 20, 2016, in Administrative Costs, Adult Care Homes, Adult Care Homes that Accept Medicaid, Affordable Care Act, Agency, Assisted Living Facilities, Barack Obama, Behavioral health, Federal Government, Federal Law, Gordon & Rees, Health Care Providers and Services, In Home Care Services, Knicole Emanuel, Long Term Care Facilities, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, Medicare Attorney, Mental Health, Mental Health Problems, Mental Illness, North Carolina, Nursing Homes, Obama, Obamacare and tagged Affordable Care, Affordable Care Act, Department of Labor, DOL Final Rule, Employer Mandate, Fair Labor Standards Act, Final Rulings, Health care, Health care provider, Highly compensated employee, Increased salary threshold, Medicaid, Medicaid recipients, North Carolina, Overtime, Overtime exemptions, Residential facilities, Residential homes, White Collar Exemptions, White Collar Exemptions Exception.
+Posted on July 20, 2016, in Administrative Costs, Adult Care Homes, Adult Care Homes that Accept Medicaid, Affordable Care Act, Agency, Assisted Living Facilities, Behavioral health, Federal Government, Federal Law, Health Care Providers and Services, In Home Care Services, Knicole Emanuel, Long Term Care Facilities, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, Medicare Attorney, Mental Health, Mental Health Problems, Mental Illness, North Carolina, Nursing Homes, Obamacare and tagged Affordable Care, Affordable Care Act, Department of Labor, DOL Final Rule, Employer Mandate, Fair Labor Standards Act, Final Rulings, Health care, Health care provider, Highly compensated employee, Increased salary threshold, Medicaid, Medicaid recipients, North Carolina, Overtime, Overtime exemptions, Residential facilities, Residential homes, White Collar Exemptions, White Collar Exemptions Exception.
 Bookmark the permalink.
 Leave a comment.